 Fresh, grated horseradish is so strong that it is often diluted in order to tone down the bite.
 Cream, lemon, and vinegar are three additives commonly used to stabilize the sharp taste of horseradish.

-Serve.
-Horseradish can be used fresh or pickled.
-You can grate, diced, julienne, or slice it.
+- Horseradish can be used fresh or pickled.
+You can grate, dice, julienne, or slice it.
 Use an inch or two at one time, just peel the section you will be grating.

 - Serve horseradish with poached sausages and potato salad or with cold cuts or gefilte fish.